Megatron: Films

 Megatron returns in Transformers: Dark of the Moon.
-In the three years since the events of Revenge of the Fallen, Megatron has been hiding out in Africa healing his wounds, and taking care of the hatchlings.
+In the four years since the events of Revenge of the Fallen, Megatron has been hiding out in Africa healing his wounds, and taking care of the hatchlings.
 In the film, it is revealed that Megatron allied himself with Sentinel Prime in an attempt to revitalize Cybertron.
-Soundwave and Laserbeak inform him of the Autobot's discovery of the Ark ship on the moon, and orders them to kill their human allies.
-When Sentinel reveals his true intentions to the Autobots, Megatron arrives in Washington, D.C. to meet with him.
-After blasting the statue of Abraham Lincoln and using it as a throne, he witnesses Sentinel activate his Space Bridge to bring his Decepticon forces to Earth.
-During the invasion of Chicago, Sentinel violently demoralizes Megatron after the latter makes a suggestion of how they will rule Cybertron together after it has arrived through the Space Bridge.
-When Cybertron appears in the Earth's atmosphere, Megatron shows a rare example of sadness and regret.
-Towards the end of the battle, Megatron is convinced by Carly Spencer that Sentinel will take all of the power and credit for revitalizing Cybertron for himself.
-Angered, Megatron turns on Sentinel and severely damages him, declaring that the Earth is his planet to rule.
-When Cybertron's trip through the Space Bridge fails, Megatron slyly proposes a truce to Optimus, so long as he remains in charge of the Decepticon forces.
-But the Autobot leader, knowing that Megatron would not give in so easily, denies the offer and attacks him, overpowering him and ripping Megatron's head off with an axe, finally killing him.
-Shortly after, Optimus uses Megatron's shotgun to execute Sentinel.
+Soundwave and Laserbeak inform him of the Autobot's discovery of the Ark ship on the moon and orders them to kill their human allies.
+When Sentinel betrays the Autobots, he transport Decepticon forces from the Moon to Earth and invade Chicago.
+Sentinel overthrows Megatron and becomes the leader of the Decepticons.
+Megatron is convinced by Carly Spencer that Sentinel will take all of the power and credit for himself.
+Angered, Megatron turns on Sentinel and severely damages him.
+When Cybertron is destroyed by the Space Bridge, Megatron proposes a truce to Optimus.
+Knowing that Megatron would betray him, Optimus refuses and finally kills him.

-In Transformers: Age of Extinction, it is revealed Megatron's mind is actually still alive and in stasis inside his severed head.
-A few years after the Battle of Chicago, Megatron's remains are acquired by KSI, who are attempting to forge their own Transformers with "transformium".
-Their CEO Joshua Joyce forces Brains to download information from Megatron's head, which the Decepticon leader silently allows so Joshua will gain the information needed to succeed, which will grant Megatron access to a new body.
+In Transformers: Age of Extinction, despite being destroyed, Megatron's mind is still alive inside his severed head.
+Megatron's remains are acquired by KSI, who attempts to forge their own Transformers with "transformium".
+Their CEO, Joshua Joyce, forces Brains to download information from Megatron's head, which the Decepticon leader silently allows so Joshua will gain the information needed to succeed, which will grant Megatron access to a new body.
 Megatron then infects and possesses the unit Galvatron.
-He then pretends to obey orders, only to finally defy his creators at the film's climax and accept his new identity and rebirth.
+He then pretends to obey orders, only to finally defy his creators at the film's climax and accept his new identity as Galvatron and rebirth.